PlugNPush/ProjectCapstoneAWS/README.md

 ### Question: What actions are allowed for EC2 instances and S3 objects based on this policy?
 What specific resources are included?

 Actions allowed for EC2 instances are to run and terminate an instance, and S3 objects are to get and put an object.
-The specific resources of EC2 is the instance itself from us-east-1 region and the specific resources of S3 is the bucket example-bucket and all its objects.
+The specific resources included are all the EC2 instances in the us-east-1 region for the account 123456789012, and all the content/objects from the S3 example-bucket.

 ```json
 {